 The Supreme Leader

-The supreme leader is granted the power to appoint the heads of the military and the Islamic Revolutionary Guards Corps (IRGC), the chief of the judiciary, the head of state television and radio, and half of the Council of Guardians.
-The council, whose other half is appointed by the judiciary chief, is tasked with vetting political candidates and reviewing legislation passed by the parliament, enabling it to limit electoral competition and block new laws.
-Ayatollah Khomeini in 1988 created another appointed body, the Council of Expediency, to resolve disputes between the parliament and the Council of Guardians.
-The supreme leader has vaguely worded supervisory powers over all parts of government, and during his period of rule, Khomeini exercised enormous influence and imposed a strict set of Islamic laws that banned informal contact between unrelated men and women, forced women to cover their heads and bodies in public, and barred consumption of alcoholic beverages, among other restrictions.
+The constitution’s establishment of theocracy is complete.
+For one, the Supreme Leader is granted the power to appoint the heads of the key levers of power: the military, the Islamic Revolutionary Guards Corps (IRGC), the chief of the judiciary, and the head of state television and radio.
+The Supreme Leader also controls the appointment of the Guardian Council, which is tasked with vetting political candidates for all elected offices and reviewing legislation passed by the parliament.
+In 1988, Ayatollah Khomeini created another body, the Council of Expediency, fully appointed by the Supreme Leader, with power to resolve disputes between the parliament and the Guardian Council.
+While the constitution formally establishes some separation of constitutional responsibilities for running the government, in practice the Supreme Leader has supervisory powers over all parts of government.
+During his rule, Khomeini exercised enormous influence.
+He forced out the initial secular prime minister and immediately set Iran on an anti-Western course by encouraging the takeover of the US embassy in 1979 and deliberately encouraging a deep paranoia of Western, and particularly US, influence.
+He imposed a strict set of Islamic laws that banned informal contact between unrelated men and women, forced women to cover their heads and bodies in public, among many other restrictions.